-- Take the eggplant and prick or slit in a few places with a knife, brush it with a few drops of oil.
-Now roast it directly over the flame by turning over, it will take around 10-15 mins to completely roast it
+- Take the eggplant and prick in a few places with a knife, brush it with a few drops of oil.
+Now roast it over the flame by turning over, it takes about 10 mins to completely roast it

 - Heat mustard oil in a kadai or a pan.
-Let it smoke, then add a pinch of salt, it helps in removing the mustard oil aroma
+Let it smoke and then add a pinch of salt, it helps in removing the mustard oil aroma

-- Add cumin seeds and asafoetida.
+- Add cumin seeds and asafetida.
 Let it splutter

-- Add tomatoes, green chillies, red chilli powder and coriander powder.
-Cook till oil starts to separate
+- Add tomatoes, green chilies, kashmiri red chili powder and coriander powder.
+Cook until oil starts to separate

-- Add garam masala powder and coriander leaves.
+- Turn off the flame.
+Add garam masala powder and coriander leaves.
 Mix well

 - Your Baingan Bharta is ready.
 Serve hot with Phukla or Paratha.